CIAO BELLA PARMESAN CRUSTED CHILEAN SEA BASS OVER PASTA PUTTANESCA

 Add whole tomatoes, puree, Italian seasoning, sugar, salt, black pepper, red pepper flakes, and red wine to the pan.
 Bring to a low boil and let cook for 20-30 minutes, crushing the whole tomatoes with a spatula or wooden spoon and stirring frequently to let the flavors meld and sauce reduce slightly.
 You can cook longer to further develop the flavors but reduce heat and cover the pan.

-Add the capers, lemon, and black olives to the pan and cook for another 5 minutes until the shrimp are pink and cooked through.
+Add the capers, lemon, and black olives to the pan and cook for another 5 minutes.
 Just before serving, stir in the fresh basil.

 While the sauce cooks, prepare your fish.